randomwalker-io/random_walker/README.md

 spontaneous, in a neighboring quarter and minimum cost.

-From discovery a new local cafe to the most off beaten track where no traveller explored, for novice or normad, **Random Walker** is built to provide surprises to travellers of any given experience and confidence.
+From discovery a new local cafe to the most off beaten track where no traveller explored, for novice or normad, **Random Walker** is designed to provide surprises to travellers of any given experience and confidence.